TS000/lighthouse-developer-portal/docs/catalog-entry.md

 - **url**: [required] - A `url` in a standard `uri` format. (https://example.com)
 - **title**: [optional] - A user friendly display name for the link
-- **icon**: [optional] - A key representing a visual icon to be displayed in the UI.
+- **icon**: [optional] - A key representing a visual icon to be displayed in the UI

-> Note: The icon field value is meant to be a semantic key that will map to a specific icon that an icon library may provide (e.g., material-ui icons).
+> Note: The icon field value is meant to be a semantic key that will map to a specific icon in material-ui icons.
+The default icon, also used for fallback if a mapping cannot be resolved, is the `language` icon.

 ## spec [varies]

 Data that describes the entity.
 The structure of spec is dependent on the `apiVersion` and `kind` combination.
 Some might not have a spec at all.

-# Kinds
+# spec Fields for Different Kinds

-The following will talk about fields specific to a `kind`.
-There are usually `apiVersion` and `kind` requirements for each of these.
-This article will only cover the most common `kind` templates.
-That being `component`, `template`, and `API`.
-Additional `kind` options can be found [here](https://backstage.io/docs/features/software-catalog/descriptor-format).
+The following information covers the fields specific to particular kinds of entity, focusing on the most common `kind` options: `component`, `template`, `API`, and `location`.
+Fields for additional `kind` options can be found in [Backstage documentation](https://backstage.io/docs/features/software-catalog/descriptor-format).

 ## relations [all]

 The `relations` root field is a read-only list of references between the current entity and other entities.
-More information can be found [here](https://backstage.io/docs/features/software-catalog/well-known-relations)
+More information can be found in [Backstage documentation](https://backstage.io/docs/features/software-catalog/well-known-relations).

 The fields of a relation are:

-- **target**: A [compound reference] to the other end of the relation.
+- **target**: A [compound reference] to the other end of the relation
-- **type**: The type of relation FROM a source entity TO the target entity.
+- **type**: The type of relation FROM a source entity TO the target entity

 ## status [all]

-The `status` root object is a read-only set of statuses about the current state of health of the entity, described in the [well-known statuses section](https://backstage.io/docs/features/software-catalog/well-known-statuses).
+The `status` root object is a read-only set of statuses about the current state of health of the entity, described in [Backstage's well-known statuses](https://backstage.io/docs/features/software-catalog/well-known-statuses) documentation.

 The only defined field is the `items` array.
 Each item describes some aspect of the entity's state, as seen from the point of view of some specific system.
 The current primary use case for this field is for the ingestion processes for the catalog itself to convey information about errors and warnings back to the user.